Jump to recipe →

 The best part is that you can make this whole Mexican cauliflower rice recipe in one big skillet.
 You can even serve it to your family in that same skillet.
 Everyone can just scoop their own servings right from the pan!

 Cauliflower rice is definitely one of my favorite foods.
 It really has it all.
-It is healthy, flavorful and also really easy to make.
-Since cauliflower rice is so popular right now, you don’t even have to make it—you can just buy it in the freezer section of the grocery store!
-It doesn’t get any more simple than that.
+It is healthy, flavorful, and is also really easy to make.
+Since authentic Mexican cauliflower rice is so popular right now, you don’t even have to make it—you can just buy it in the freezer section of the grocery store!
+It doesn’t get any simpler than that.

-Plus, cauliflower is super healthy.
-It’s packed with antioxidants, beneficial fiber, tons of choline and other nutrients that make it such a powerhouse food.
+Plus, cauliflower is packed with antioxidants, beneficial fiber, tons of choline, and other nutrients that make it such a powerhouse food.
 (We love it in our Cauliflower Au Gratin and Cheesy Cauliflower Casserole too!)
+This low-carb Mexican cauliflower rice is going to be one of your favorite, healthy meals ever!

 See recipe card below this post for ingredient quantities and full instructions.